 DEXs are generally built directly onto a blockchain, often taking the form of a computer program rather than a concrete legal entity.

-But in contrast to most DEXs, which are applications built on top of a blockchain, Binance DEX is baked into Binance Chain itself as one of the core functions.
+But in contrast to most DEXs, which are applications built on top of a blockchain, Binance DEX is baked into the Binance blockchains itself as one of the core functions.

 This brings several benefits:

-- It creates a single order book for Binance Chain applications.
-This means there's an easy single source for price discovery and liquidity on Binance Chain, and everyone can tap into it.
+- It creates a single order book for Binance Smart Chain applications.
+This means there's an easy single source for price discovery and liquidity on Binance Smart Chain, and everyone can tap into it.

 - It gives developers easy access to a way of swapping tokens on-chain at low, predictable fees.